IBE160/SG-Oslo-Best/docs/epics.md

     - When I click the "Save" button,
     - Then the cover letter text is saved to the Supabase database, associated with my user ID and the job application.
     - And I receive a confirmation that the letter has been saved.

+**Story 3.6: Update Job Application**
+- **As a** logged-in student user,
+- **I want** to update the text of a job application I previously created,
+- **so that** I can correct mistakes or add new information.
+- **Covers:** FR-2.2
+- **Acceptance Criteria:**
+    - Given I have an existing job application,
+    - When I navigate to the application's edit page,
+    - Then I see the current job advertisement text pre-filled in a text area.
+    - When I modify the text and save,
+    - Then the updated text is persisted in the database for that application.

+**Story 3.7: Delete Job Application**
+- **As a** logged-in student user,
+- **I want** to delete a job application I no longer need,
+- **so that** I can keep my workspace clean.
+- **Covers:** FR-2.3
+- **Acceptance Criteria:**
+    - Given I have an existing job application,
+    - When I choose the delete option for that application,
+    - And I confirm the deletion,
+    - Then the job application and any associated saved cover letters are removed from the database.

 ---